muhammad-tamim/JavaScript-notes/README.md

 </code></pre>

 <h4>Note:</h4>
-<p>Object.freeze() is shallow — only freezes the immediate properties.
+<p>Object.freeze() only freezes the immediate properties.
 If object properties are objects themselves, those nested objects can still be mutated unless they are frozen separately.</p>

 <pre><code>
 const user = {